madmachineio/resources/tutorial/mm-sdk.md

 # MM SDK

-The mm-sdk contains eveything you need to compile a MadMachine project, either a library or an executable.
+The mm-sdk contains eveything you need to build a MadMachine project, either a library or an executable.

 A MadMachine project is structured like a SPM package.
 A Python script is used to build the project now and it would be replaced by Swift Package Manager in the futrue.

-All the latest features would be added to this SDK first and then integrated into the MadMachine IDE.
+The latest features would be added to this SDK first and then integrated into the MadMachine IDE.

-Download the latest version [here]() depends on your operating system.
+Download the latest version [here]() depending on your operating system.

 # What is inside the SDK